dakolyay/port/content/blog-posts/teach-me-how-to-drive.md

     leftPositon = OVRInput.GetLocalControllerPosition(leftController);
     rightPosition = OVRInput.GetLocalControllerPosition(rightController);

 In a state where both of the controllers stay in a relatively equal position player will not turn anywhere and gonna stay straight.
-But if user would like to
+But if the user would like to turn left or right the controllers should change the position of height related to each other.
+I prevented the possibility of a controller switch.

+    dif = leftPositon.y - rightPosition.y;